bobbyiliev/101-linux-commands-ebook/ebook/en/content/064-the-gunzip-command.md

 gunzip filename.gz
 ```

-2. Recursively uncompress content inside a directory, that match extension (suffix) compressed formats accepted by `gunzip`:
+2. "Recursively uncompress all files inside a directory that match the compressed file formats supported by `gunzip`:"

 ```
 gunzip -r directory_name/
 ```

-3. Uncompress all files in the current/working directory whose suffix match *.tgz*:
+3. "Uncompress all files in the current working directory whose suffix matches `.tgz`:

 ```
 gunzip -S .tgz *